In-Sec00/In-Sec00/README.md

 🎤 Trainers: Use these resources to structure training sessions and workshops.
 🏢 Professionals: Add new tools to your arsenal and keep up with evolving threats.
 Disclaimer ⚠️
+The challenges and tools in this repository are strictly for educational and ethical purposes.
 Unauthorized or malicious use of these resources is prohibited.
 By using this repository, you agree to follow all applicable laws and ethical guidelines.

 Happy Learning and Hacking! 🚀
 — Jashwanth ✨